Steve's been an online music writer for seven years and has personal experience organizing his equipment for gigs.

 Google likes links, and especially when there are two-way streets created (Your Facebook page points to your YouTube videos, which point back to your Facebook page.)

 Most people that play music want to be heard, yet too many musicians don't take the very small amount of time and effort to include links in their YouTube description.

 If you're proud enough of the work you've done to upload it for the world to see, you owe it to people who like you to be able to easily connect with you elsewhere on the web.

 These are a little different than keywords, but you can approach them pretty much the same way—by considering words that people might use to search, find your video, and want to watch it.

 You should always include tags with all of your uploads (you can go back in and add or remove some at any time).
 Here you can get more creative with keyword ideas.

 Your tags should include words (music, band, live, club, concert, etc.) and phrases (Halloween party, live rock band, New Jersey shore, etc.).

 Again, use as many tags as you can think of, but be sure they are relevant to the video, or the spam police will find you, and you will hurt your chances of getting views.

 Now that we've covered what you can do to fix your existing videos, let's go over what you should focus on for any future videos that you shoot and upload.

-I feature a "Spotlight Video of the Day" every weekday on my Facebook Page Cover Band Central, and I get several dozen submissions every week.
-One of the reasons that I would not select a clip to feature is a poor camera angle.
+I feature a "Spotlight Video of the Day" every week day on my Facebook page, and I get several dozen submissions every week.
+One of the reasons that I would not select a clip to feature is poor camera angle.